getsentry/rfcs/text/0141-linking-traces.md

 ## Frontend Traces and User Journeys

-The most important application of linking traces are frontend applications are frontend applications.
-We would like to display a user journey (session) which should make debugging of issues much easier as developers have more context on what happened before a specific issue.
+The most important application of linking traces are frontend applications.
+We would like to display a user journey (session) to make debugging of issues easier as developers get more context on what happened before a specific issue.
 Today, we are limited to the duration of one trace (id), which is handled differently and kept alive for different times across our various SDKs.
-A concrete example are our [JavaScript Browser SDKs](https://develop.sentry.dev/sdk/platform-specifics/javascript-sdks/browser-tracing/#tracing-model) which by default keep a trace alive as long as users are on the same page our (URL) route.
+A concrete example are our [JavaScript Browser SDKs](https://develop.sentry.dev/sdk/platform-specifics/javascript-sdks/browser-tracing/#tracing-model) which by default keep a trace alive as long as users are on the same page or (URL) route.
 This was a compromise in which we accepted that a trace would consist of multiple trace root spans (transactions), which is generally discouraged by tracing models like OpenTelemetry.
 Another example of a suboptimal trace model is the one used in most mobile SDKs.
 In these SDKs we

 ## Queues and Async Operations